CS2613-WI24-FR01B/exploration-activity-2-alexgroomUNB/PackageOverview.md

 ### 5. Why did you select this package/library?
 I selected Chart.js as it is highly popular and therefore very well maintained with good documentation.
 Creating the charts was quite straightforward with clear parameters and aesthetically pleasing results.

 ### 6. How did learning the package/library influence your learning of the language?
+Using Chart.js allowed me to become more familiar with JavaScript objects and data manipulation.

 ### 7. How was your overall experience with the package/library?
+Using Chart.js was an overall good experience, it provides sufficient documentation to easily learn its functionality and apply it to your desired program.

 ## Streamlit
 ### 1. Which package/library did you select?